Clearing Output Data in Jupyter Notebooks

 tools3 environment activated globally, the path to the pre-commit executable is added to the

-PATH variable, and we run this tool using only its name:
+PATH variable, and we can run this tool using only its name:

 $ pyenv which pre-commit /home/yury/.pyenv/versions/tools3/bin/pre-commit $ pre-commit --version pre-commit 2.4.0